 Through this course, you will develop into a highly committed, creative and reflective teacher with Qualified Teacher Status (QTS).
 Teaching is a practical skill, so you will spend a substantial part of your course in school-based Placements with our partnership schools.
+During School based days, you are expected to be in school between 8.20am and 4pm.
 There are three assessed Placements, and the opportunity for a self-organised placement in an alternative setting.
 This will give you full experience of a range of educational contexts.

 Alongside your placements, there are two Masters’ level modules, Teaching Learning and Assessment, and Professional Studies.
 These modules are worth 60 credits at Masters’ level and can contribute to the MA in Education.